sumanm01/Coursera_Getting_and_Cleaning_Data_Project/CodeBook.md

 * Calculate average of each activity for each subject for all the feature vectors.
 * Read the activity labels and merge it to the average data.
 * Get the final tidy dataset with descriptive column names.
-* Write the tidy dataset to a CSv file.
+* Write the tidy dataset to a txt file.